snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 In reports page, added drop down and a column to show ride status.

 Developed view profile for rider on rider page, where rider can update or cancel one's personal information changes.

+Developed the responsive UI screen for the rider page.
+Also researching on various hosting platforms like smarterasp.net, azure and google cloud etc..